Come on! Feel the noise! Part 1

 float y = noise(height) * 100.0;

 I said 'noise() returns the same value for the same parameter value' before.
-It is only in the same execution of Processing/p5.js
+It is only in the same execution of Processing / p5.js.
+While noise() is consistent within a single run, Processing/p5.js generates a new "noise seed" every time you start the program, giving you a fresh set of values.

 float y = noise(i * 0.005) * 100.0;